arielcs309/Binary_Classification/README.md

 ![boxplot](https://github.com/arielcs309/Binary_Classification/blob/main/Boxplot.png)

 ## Correlation
-Price and square feet have the highest correlation.
-The others don't have a good correlation since they're close to zero.
+The correlation of the variables are close to 0.2 and -0.3.
+That means the correlation is very low.
 ![correlation](https://github.com/arielcs309/Binary_Classification/blob/main/Correlation.png)

 ## Support Vector Classifier